 Action strikes unconstitutional law abused by governor during pandemic

-During the pandemic, Gov. Gretchen Whitmer used the 1945 Emergency Powers of the Governor Act (EPGA) as justification to indefinitely extend Michigan’s state of emergency and the executive powers she used to issue broad and sweeping orders.
-The Michigan Supreme Court declared the EPGA unconstitutional last October and the Legislature voted in December to remove the unconstitutional law from the books.
-However, Gov. Whitmer vetoed the measure.
+During the pandemic, Gov. Gretchen Whitmer used the 1945 Emergency Powers of the Governor Act (EPGA) as justification to indefinitely extend Michigan’s state of emergency and the executive powers she used to issue heavy-handed orders.
+This continued despite outcry from residents statewide that the hundreds of orders were confusing and, in several situations, causing harm to livelihoods and the health and wellness of residents.
+The Michigan Supreme Court declared the EPGA unconstitutional last October while also ruling unanimously that Gov. Whitmer had violated a second emergency law by continuing to assert power without legislative approval.
+The Legislature voted in December to remove the unconstitutional EPGA law from the books with Gov. Whitmer vetoing the measure.

 Even before the Supreme Court decision was issued, concerned citizens started the Unlock Michigan petition to repeal the EPGA, submitting more than half a million signatures in October.

 The elimination of this law ensures that in future emergencies the elected legislature would have to approve emergency declarations beyond 28 days as laid out in the state’s Emergency Management Act and which has been customary in the preceding decades.

 State Rep. Ben Frederick today led the House in approving spending plans for the upcoming fiscal year that help the state’s colleges and universities move forward with programmatic changes, learning loss mitigation, improved financial aid offerings, and more robust supports for nontraditional and adult learners.